jvargit/CTF_Challenges/BroncoCTF 2025/web/Miku's Autograph.md

 It turns out we can bypass this signature by setting the `alg` header to `none` and can modify the payload as we like.

-The newly crafted token (unencoded looks like this):
+The newly crafted token (unencoded) looks like this:

 ***Header***